pearsonca/scala-commsim/index.md

 centralities.
 Indeed, the assumption is critical in many analyses that we expect to measure different values, like centralities or module membership.

+Most centrality metrics and modularization schemes are expressed in terms of unweighted, undirected edges.
+These measures often have generalizations to account for weighting and direction, though an unscientific survey of publications indicates these are rarely used.
+But these all still rely on edges and vertices being the same *kind* - there are fewer methods for computing these metrics when edges are of *different kinds*{: .todo title="venice marriage-trade block model work?"}.
+The typical resolution is to simply create separate networks for each tie-type, re-run the metrics on each distinct network, and then speculate about the differences.

+As with edges, homogenizing assumptions are typically made for vertices as well.
+Contact distribution studies are replete with this sort of assumption.
+Extreme differences in contacts for flight attendants versus theoretical mathematicians can become artificially interesting when we treat those jobs and the kind of interactions they entail as the same kind of thing.
+Certainly for some questions, this homogenization might be reasonable.
+But for many others, valuable insight arises when our model preserves distinctions.
+This lets us highlight [Erdos][grossman1995portion] and differentiate flight attendants on private, regional, and hub-to-hub flights.

+Bipartite networks may appear to address this problem, but are often simply adding another *kind*.
+Having two kinds of interactions still homogenizes those interactions -- *e.g.*, a white collar worker visiting a coffeeshop en route to work in morning is a very different sort of interaction than even that same white collar worker visiting an alley in the dead of night.

 > ### Homogeniety in the Montreal Network
 >
 > The Montreal source data homogenizes on several key aspects: